open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-instrumentation-http/README.md

 Prior to version `0.54.0`, this instrumentation created spans targeting an experimental semantic convention [Version 1.7.0](https://github.com/open-telemetry/opentelemetry-specification/blob/v1.7.0/semantic_conventions/README.md).

 HTTP semantic conventions (semconv) were stabilized in v1.23.0, and a [migration process](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/non-normative/http-migration.md#http-semantic-convention-stability-migration) was defined.
-`instrumentation-http` versions 0.54.0 and later include support for migrating to stable HTTP semantic conventions, as described below.
+`instrumentation-http` versions 0.54.0 - XXXX include support for migrating to stable HTTP semantic conventions, as described below.
 The intent is to provide an approximate 6 month time window for users of this instrumentation to migrate to the new HTTP semconv, after which a new minor version will use the *new* semconv by default and drop support for the old semconv.
 See the [HTTP semconv migration plan for OpenTelemetry JS instrumentations](https://github.com/open-telemetry/opentelemetry-js/issues/5646).